pagpeter/swcf/README.md

 ## Features

-At the moment, it only deobfuscates some parts of cloudflares obfuscation: the string scrambling, but not the proxy functions for binary/logical/call expressions.
+At the moment, it only deobfuscates some parts of cloudflares obfuscation: the string scrambling, the proxy functions / strings, and a bit more.

 ## Usage